Kernix13/cy-pathway-readmes/web-dev.md

 ## Contributing

-> OPTIONAL: _Notes about allowing contributors to help develop your project with a link to the `contributing.md` file, also possible named `CONTRIBUTING.md`._
+> OPTIONAL: _Notes about allowing contributors to help develop your project with a link to a file named `contributing.md` or `CONTRIBUTING.md`._

 ## License